 Keep Your Clik Remote Accounts Secure With SSL

-Ever noticed that at the beginning of some websites it says “http” before the rest of the website address, while others have an added s at the end like “https”?
-That little s means that the website, and your connection to it, are secure and any information you put into that site has been encrypted.
-The tech behind that s is called SSL, which stands for Secure Socket Layer – not very catchy we know.
+If you’ve ever looked at the URL behind web pages, you will see that some websites have “http” before the rest of the website address.
+Others have an added ‘s’ at the end like “https”.
+That little ‘s’ means that the website, and your connection to it, are secure and any information you put into that site has been encrypted.

-However, having an SSL will prevent any private information, including user names and passwords, being sent over the internet as plain text; which is easily intercepted by cunning hackers.
+Having an SSL will prevent any private information, including usernames and passwords, being sent over the internet as plain text.

 You can buy an SSL Certificate from trusted industry experts like Thawte for about £120.
 The SSL Certificate will need to be installed on the machine that hosts your Clik Remote site, but from here it will protect all your Clik Remote accounts.
 Keeping your private information for your eyes only.

 This post was first published in February 2017 and has been edited with updated information.